Pope Francis will head to Uganda next, then the Central African Republic

-In the Central African Republic, a Muslim rebel group overthrew the Christian president two years ago, prompting reprisal attacks by both Christian and Muslim militias.
+In the Central African Republic, a Muslim rebel group overthrew the Christian president two years ago, prompting brutal retaliatory attacks between Christian and Muslim militias.

-Those attacks continue to this day, and have displaced hundreds of thousands of people.
+Those attacks continue and have displaced hundreds of thousands of people.

 “May my visit to Africa be a sign of the Church’s esteem for all religions, and strengthen our bonds of friendship,” Francis tweeted.

 CNN’s Robyn Kriel, Radina Gigova and Moni Basu contributed to this report.